ganajayant/fewshot_prp/README.md

 # fewshot_prp
-A few-shot implementation of Pairwise Ranking Prompting (PRP) method with a All-Pair re-ranking mechanism.
+A few-shot implementation of Pairwise Ranking Prompting (PRP) method with an All-Pair re-ranking mechanism.
+> Our Fewshot PRP paper has been accepted at EMNLP-2024 Findings!

 # Installation